mmehdiloo/WACM/README.md

 - Li, Q. (1996).
 Nonparametric testing of closeness between two unknown distribution functions. *Econometric Reviews*, 15(3), 261-274.
 - Fan, Y., & Ullah, A. (1999).
 On goodness-of-fit tests for weakly dependent processes using kernel method. *Journal of Nonparametric Statistics*, 11(1-3), 337-360.
 - Li, Q., Maasoumi, E., & Racine, J. S. (2009).
 A nonparametric test for equality of distributions with mixed categorical and continuous data. *Journal of Econometrics*, 148(2), 186-200.

+## License

+This code is released under the **MIT License**.
+You are free to use, copy, modify, and distribute it, provided that you cite:

+- Mehdiloo & Kerstens (2026) for the code and methodology
+- Aly et al. (1990) for the original data

+See the `LICENSE` file in this repository for full terms.

 ## Contact